vuejs/v2.vuejs.org/src/v2/guide/components.md

 </button>
 ```

-Then when we listen to the event in the parent, we can access the value on `$event` (an alias for the event payload).
+Then when we listen to the event in the parent, we can access the emitted event's value with `$event`:

 ```html
 <blog-post